 These are the concerns that will not be covered by general liability:

-If there is a risk for customers to encounter accidents while they are on a job site, the same risk also happens for a company's workers.
+If there is a risk for customers to encounter accidents while they are on a job site, the same risk also happens to a company's workers.
 For claims about an employee injury on the job and illnesses developed through employment, Workers' Compensation Insurance will cover the charges.

 Most states in the country declared Workers' Compensation to be required by law for every company with at least one employee.
 This can be acquired from a private insurance company, an agency run by the state, or a monopolistic state fund.